Monday, August 27, 2007

 Farewell

 Alright folks, my days of blogging are now officially over.
 Ending this blog talking about Peugeouts and making fun of Brian Kane has truly been a dream come true.
 I compare the feeling to how John Elway felt when he retired right after winning two consecutive super bowls.
-I would continue to keep the blog going, but I doubt anyone really wants to see pics of me eating Jano's pizza until I vomit and going around Baltimore picking fights with Ravens fans.
+I would continue to keep the blog going, but I doubt anyone really wants to see pics of me eating Jano's pizza until I get sick and going around Baltimore picking fights with Ravens fans.

 I hope you have enjoyed the pics I have put on the blog.
 Kenya and its people make even a novice photographer like myself take some classic shots.
 Some of the stuff I have seen in the past 8 months has been literally mind-blowing.
 Half of this country's residents live under the poverty line.
 That's 16 million people in one country alone.
 After doing the work I have done since coming to Kenya, going back to work a desk job just doesnt appeal to me.
 I think I have found the profession I want to pursue.
 You guessed it: competitive bodybuilder/freelance romance novelist.